iem-projects/WILMAmix/README.md

 WILMA-architecture
 -----------------
-a number of small satellites (SMi's) are equipped with up to four microphones. these satellites are controlled from a central computer (GOD). the tasks of the satellites are to get the four microphone signals and either stream them to the central computer (using some lossless protocol) or store the data on disk, for later retrieval.
+a number of small satellites (SMi's) are equipped with up to four microphones. these satellites are controlled from a central computer (CU). the tasks of the satellites are to get the four microphone signals and either stream them to the central computer (using some lossless protocol) or store the data on disk, for later retrieval.